Majdel Balhis

 Majdel Balhis (مجدل بلهيص) is a village and municipality located in Rashaya District, Beqaa Governorate, Lebanon.
 Majdel Balhis is 95 km away from Beirut.
 Its altitude is 1100 meters above sea level.
 The area of Majdel Balhis covers 2004 hectares.
 Majdel Balhis is located on the western slopes of Mount Hermon.

 Majdel Balhis has a large expatriate community in Ottawa in Canada, and the first mosque in that city was founded by a group people from Mejdal Balhis.

 In 1838, Eli Smith noted Mejdel Belhis as a village in the Beqaa Valley.

+History

+Antiquity and Etymology

+The name Majdel Balhis is derived from the Syriac Magdelo, signifying a "tower" or "fortress."
+The village's strategic location overlooking the Bekaa Valley made it a significant lookout point during the Roman period.
+Archaeological remains in the vicinity include rock-cut tombs and limestone sarcophagi, which are characteristic of the ancient settlements in the Rashaya District.

+Modern History

+In the early 20th century, the village was impacted by the regional upheavals of the French Mandate.
+During the Great Syrian Revolt (1925–1927), Majdel Balhis was positioned within the corridor of operations between French forces and Druze insurgents, resulting in localized military engagements and damage to agricultural infrastructure.

+During the mid-20th century, the village's demographics and security situation shifted significantly: